itslenny39/itslenny39/README.md

 - [X] An addon that adds variety of new STools
 ###### *Spoiler: addon name is "Extended STools"*
 - [ ] A "context menu" options addon so you can change advanced settings on the fly
+- [ ] An advanced file explorer for game & addon content
 - [ ] An addon that adds variety of HUD indicators (clock, FPS, etc)
 - [ ] Decoration addons
 - [ ] An addon that adds more Wiremod stuff (50/50 chance of doing it)?